conformalfield/Just-a-test/README.md

 # Creating a repository
 In the upper-right corner of any page, use the + drop-down menu, and select **New repository**.
 Type a short, memorable name for your repository, for example, "hello-world", in the **Repository name** box.
-Optionally, add a description of your repository in the **Description box**, For example, "My first repository on GitHub.
+Optionally, add a description of your repository for example, "My first repository on GitHub" in the **Description box**.
 Select Add a README file.
 Select whether your repository will be **Public** or **Private**.
 Select **Add a README file**.